kgrigor1966/ddal/README.md

 Or download this repository as a .zip file from the top-right green button: 'Download ZIP' and extract to the preferred directory.

-4. a) Search for the newly installed Miniforge prompt and run it
+4. 1.
+Search for the newly installed Miniforge prompt and run it
-   b) `cd` to the git directory and install the `environment.yaml` file under a new python-processing environment called `ddal`
+    2. `cd` to the git directory and install the `environment.yaml` file under a new python-processing environment called `ddal`
 ```
     mamba env create -n ddal -file environment.yaml
 ```